 The annual Money Smart Kid Essay Contest is a creative opportunity for young students to increase their financial awareness and develop and apply their money management skills.
-All sixth- through eighth-grade students in the St. Louis metropolitan area are encouraged to submit an essay of 500 words or less answering the 2020 contest question:
+All sixth- through eighth-grade students in the St. Louis metropolitan area are encouraged to submit an essay of 500 words or less answering the annual contest question.

 Many American families fall prey to predatory lending every year.
 What is predatory lending?
 How can it impact a person, their family and their community?
 What steps can someone take to avoid falling prey to predatory lendors?